gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 The per

 ## TODO / Issues
+- Reflections can make a surface appear _darker_, which is incorrect
 - Add blur based on roughness
 - Support animations, normal, and roughness maps
 - Add z fade